 Happy Museum is registered as a Community Interest Company, We have a small Board – our Trustees are:

-Gaby Porter (Trustee) is an independent consultant, working with people in a wide range of cultural organisations, enterprises, partnerships and teams.
+Gaby Porter (Chair) is an independent consultant, working with people in a wide range of cultural organisations, enterprises, partnerships and teams.
 In her work, she uses the Thinking Environment (developed by Nancy Kline) to enable people to think afresh, focus on what matters most, and generate powerful actions by which they increase their impact, extend their reach and realise their aspirations.

 Gaby has worked with Anne Murch for many years and on many projects, including developing Inspiring Learning for All, the national best practice framework to put users and learning at the forefront of planning and services in museums, libraries and archives, launched by MLA in 2004.
 They also developed leadership programmes for the British Museum and its UK Partners; and for the Women Leaders in Museums Network.
 Gaby was Co-Director of the Museum Leaders Programme at the University of East Anglia from 2003 to 2012.